-Target contingent performance share grants to the Named Executive Officers in 2012 represented one-half of the executives' total target longterm incentive opportunity.
-As with the restricted common stock grants, target grants were determined by dividing this portion of the executive's long-term incentive opportunity by the price of the Company's common stock, which was calculated by taking an average of closing prices reported on the NYSE during the last twenty trading days of 2011.
+Target contingent performance share grants to the Named Executive Officers in 2015 represented one-half of the executives' total target longterm incentive opportunity.
+As with the restricted common stock grants, target grants were determined by dividing this portion of the executive's long-term incentive opportunity by the price of the Company's common stock, which was calculated by taking an average of closing prices reported on the NYSE during the last twenty trading days of 2014.

-In 2012, the O&C Committee approved contingent performance share long-term incentive opportunities that will vest, if at all, in March 2015 based on the Company's achievement of a three-year RONA performance relative to the HPPG's RONA performance (as more fully described below).
-The O&C Committee currently believes that the RONA financial measure is well correlated to shareholder value creation.
-The O&C Committee also believes that tying vesting amounts to comparisons with the HPPG, rather than the market in general, will help ensure that performance is measured in a more transparent manner and will not benefit disproportionately from general market movement.

-Prior to the granting of contingent performance share awards each year, the O&C Committee establishes a vesting percentage range around each executive's target long-term incentive opportunity allocated to the contingent performance shares that is based on the Company's RONA performance relative to the HPPG.
+In 2015, the O&C Committee approved contingent performance share long-term incentive opportunities that will vest, if at all, in March 2018 based on the Company's achievement of: 1) a three-year RONA performance relative to the HPPG's RONA performance; and 2) three-year bookings growth relative to GDP growth of OECD member countries. (as more fully described below).
+The O&C Committee currently believes that the RONA financial measure and bookings measure are well correlated to shareholder value creation.
+The O&C Committee also believes that placing increased weight to comparisons with the HPPG and OECD, rather than the market in general, will help ensure that performance is measured in a more transparent manner and will not benefit disproportionately from general market movement.
+Prior to the granting of contingent performance share awards each year, the O&C Committee establishes a vesting percentage range around each executive's target long-term incentive opportunity allocated to the contingent performance shares.
 This vesting percentage range has an established upper limitation and a minimum below which no shares will vest.
 Similar to AIP awards, the percentage vesting range determines the amount of contingent performance shares that vest relative to the original award amount.

-For 2012, the vesting percentage range established for each Named Executive Officer was 0% to 200% of his respective target long-term incentive opportunity allocated to the contingent performance shares.
-In order to achieve a target (100%) vesting percentage, the Company must achieve an average RONA over the three-year performance period equivalent to the median (50th percentile) three-year RONA average among the members of the HPPG.
-To illustrate, if the median RONA average among the HPPG over the three-year performance period was 15.0%, then the Company would have to achieve a 15.0% RONA over the performance period to achieve a target vesting percentage.
-The O&C Committee believes that using the individual RONA averages of the HPPG's members works to mitigate the influence of outlier RONA performances within the group, which can skew the aggregate RONA average either positively or negatively, and results in a more consistent basis for assessing relative performance.
+For 2015, the vesting percentage range established for each Named Executive Officer was 0% to 200% of his or her respective target long-term incentive opportunity allocated to the contingent performance shares.
+In order to achieve a target (100%) vesting percentage, the Company must achieve: 1) an average RONA over the three-year performance period equivalent to the median (50th percentile) three-year RONA average among the members of the HPPG; and 2) bookings growth that is 3.4 percentage points above the GDP growth rate of OECD member countries.
+When determining the target bookings growth rate, the O&C Committee compared the forecasted GDP growth rate of OECD member countries to the Company's forecasted bookings growth rate over the three year period.
+To illustrate, if the median RONA average among the HPPG over the three-year performance period was 15.0% and the GDP growth rate of OECD member countries was 2.6%, then the Company would have to achieve a 15.0% RONA and 6.0% bookings growth over the performance period to achieve a target vesting percentage.
+For the RONA metric, the O&C Committee believes that using the individual RONA averages of the HPPG's members works to mitigate the influence of outlier RONA performances within the group, which can skew the aggregate RONA average either positively or negatively, and results in a more consistent basis for assessing relative performance.

-The following table illustrates the vesting percentage of the contingent performance shares granted in 2012 at different levels of Company RONA performance relative to the percentile of the HPPG's three-year RONA averages.
+The following table illustrates the performance scores of the contingent performance share metrics at different levels of Company performance.

 Company RONA Performance v.

-Percentile of HPPG RONA Performance Target Vesting %
+Percentile of HPPG RONA Performance (80% weight) % Performance Score

 <85% of HPPG RONA Averages Median 0%

 85% of HPPG RONA Averages Median 50%

 HPPG RONA Averages Median 100%

-HPPG RONA Averages 75 th Percentile 200%
+HPPG RONA Averages 75th Percentile 200%